alvhix/pywtdlib/README.md

 ### Description

-A Python Wrapper TDLib (pywtdlib) is a simple synchronous Python wrapper that makes you easy to create new Python Telegram clients.
+A simple Python TDLib Wrapper (pywtdlib) that makes you easy to create new Python Telegram clients.

 ### Installation